ohosgg/rnoh/README.md

 ##### Installing required SDKs

+Warning: This project may use unreleased SDK, if buildProfile.template.json5 specifies SDK version higher than available publicly.
+In that case refer to section [Installing unreleased SDK](#installing-unreleased-sdk)

 After doing a fresh install of the IDE you will see the SDK setup window just after opening the IDE.
 Install the required SDK and proceed through the setup.